Return to site

 And that is only because there are also hundreds of sources to prove it wrong.

-I think confirmation bias also applies to the people we choose to surround ourselves with; the people we choose to befriend, love, work with...etc.
-We tend to surround/pair ourselves with whoever confirms our mindsets, doubts, struggles, and preferences, because this way, what we think about becomes normalized, it becomes okay.
-It makes us feel better about ourselves and what we believe in.
-It helps us be the coherent selves we'd like to be.
+Confirmation bias also applies to the people we choose to surround ourselves with — the people we befriend, love, work with, and more.
+We tend to pair ourselves with those who confirm our mindsets, doubts, struggles, and preferences.
+This way, what we think becomes normalized; it becomes okay.
+It helps us be the coherent selves we want to be.

-Realizing this duality can make you a better person every day.
+Realizing this duality can make us better people every day.

-It takes effort to stick around people who profoundly disagree with you.
+It takes effort to stick around people who profoundly disagree with us.

 It takes courage to listen to what they have to say.